 So tension builds, one little disappointment or lonely moment at a time.
 A day’s ordinary events can easily leave a toddler feeling upset and alone, although nothing an adult would consider “difficult” has happened.

-The tensions that drive toddlers to bite can arise from things that have recently happened.
+Tensions involved when toddlers bite can arise from things that have recently happened.
 The birth of a sibling, the absence of a parent, witnessing violence on TV, a change in caregivers, or moving from one apartment to another are the kinds of things that can cause a child to bite.

-The fact that a toddler has feelings that are being expressed in biting isn’t the fault of the parent, or of the toddler.
+A toddler having feelings that are being expressed in biting isn’t the fault of the parent, or of the toddler.
 Biting is like a runny nose: it’s common, it’s not fun for the child or the parents, and it can affect other children adversely, but it’s not the sign that anyone is “bad.”

 When we began to try to figure out what tensions might be operating, we found that each of these children had experienced a difficult birth.
 Each had been born after a long labor or after being stuck in the birth canal for some time.
 We guessed—with young children, guessing is the best one can do—that children crowding close might trigger strong, early feelings of being trapped and in danger.